molikkidd/molikkidd.github.io/index.md

 4. Identify main git commands to manage files

+    `git init` adds a repository to your folder, which is a hidden file that connects to a remote repository.

-     `git add` , tells git which file you want to take a snap shot of then you take a snap shot with `git commit -m "short message about the commit"` then you send your snap shot to the main branch with `git push -u origin main`.
+    `git add file` tells git which file you want to take a snap shot of then you take a snap shot with `git commit -m "short message about the commit"` then you send your snap shot to the main branch with `git push -u origin main`.
 Use `git status` along the way to check which branch you are on and if the file you're commited is added.
 Also use git revert if you run into issues when working with multiple collaborators.
 In dire cases you may have to use git reset to force the head branch to move to another point in time. caution you may lose data.

+    side note : use present tense when writing a commit message
+        ex: update read me / remove two functions / add new color

 5. Distinguish between local and remote repositories
     1. Local repo : your computers repos